madereddy/noisy/README.md

 * **Itay Hury** - *Initial work* - [1tayH](https://github.com/1tayH)
 * **Made Reddy**- *Docker build + Python Upgrade*

-See also the list of [contributors](https://github.com/1tayH/Noisy/contributors) who participated in this project.

 ## License

 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details